Lohaghat: Geography and Climate

 Lohaghat is located at 29.42°N 80.10°E at an elevation of 1788 m above the mean sea level, and is spread over an area of 4.5 sqkm.
 It is located on the banks of the Lohawati river in the Champawat district, at a distance of 13 km from the district headquarters at Champawat, 60 km from Pithoragarh, 85 km from Tanakpur, 120 km from Almora and 40 km from Pancheshwar at the Indo-Nepal Border.
 Lohaghat is also one of the five tehsils of Champawat, and is bound by the Barakot tehsil on the north, Nepal on the east, Pati tehsil on west and Champawat tehsil on the south.

 Demographics

 As of the 2011 India census, Lohaghat had a population of 7954.
 Males constitute 48% of the population and females 52%.
 The literacy rate of Lohaghat city is 80%.
 Male literacy is 82%, and female literacy is 78%.
-Population of children with age of 0-6 is 1057 which is 15% of total population of Lohaghat (NP).
+Population of children with age of 0-6 is 1057 which is 15% of total population of Lohaghat (IN).

 Transport

 The nearest railhead is at Tanakpur, approximately 90 km (56 mi) away.
 Naini Saini Airport is the nearest airport.
-It is about 5 km (3.1 mi) from Pithoragarh.
+It is about 65 km (40 mi) from Lohaghat.

-Tourism

-An Unexplored Destination where you can explore a lot of GEM and excited places Including - Abbout Mount, Banasura Fort, Mayawati Ashram.